yanliu1111/supabase-chatgpt-your-pdf/README.md

    ```

 1. **Step-by-step guide:** These steps are written out line-by-line.
 Feel free to follow along using the [steps below](#step-by-step).

+### 🚶 Need to step out?

+If you can't make the full workshop, no worries!
+We'll be putting out a YouTube video later that goes over the same content.

+If you'd like to get notified when the video is available, feel free to drop your name and email on [this form](https://airtable.com/appGOhbhNzJCGQoo6/shrHkzwU256fIBDIC) and we'll send you the link!

 ## 🧱 Pre-req’s